Serenade for Tenor, Saxophone and Orchestra ("My Dear Benjamin")

 Serenade for Tenor, Saxophone and Orchestra ("My Dear Benjamin") is a musical composition by Lyle Chan.

-Its text is drawn from letters between English composer Benjamin Britten and his first romantic interest, Wulff Scherchen.
+Its text is drawn from letters between the English composer Benjamin Britten and his first romantic interest, Wulff Scherchen.
 This orchestral song cycle forms a section within Chan's larger work Voices and Instruments.
+A complete performance lasts approximately 40 minutes.

 The work was commissioned by the Queensland Symphony Orchestra and premiered at the 2016 Brisbane Festival, on 22 September.
+The world premiere was performed by tenor Andrew Goodwin, saxophonist Michael Duke, and the Queensland Symphony Orchestra under conductor Paul Kildea, the Britten biographer.

 Scherchen died six weeks before the concert, at the age of 96, and the concert was dedicated to his memory.

-Both ArtsHub and The AU Review included the song cycle in their Top Ten shows at the 2016 Brisbane Festival.
+Both ArtsHub and The AU Review included the song cycle in their top ten shows at the 2016 Brisbane Festival.
 It is one of four works shortlisted for Orchestral Work of the Year in the 2017 Art Music Awards.

 The work has been broadcast in its entirety twice by ABC Classic FM, in November 2016 and January 2017.

-A complete performance lasts approximately 40 minutes.
-The world premiere was performed by tenor Andrew Goodwin, saxophonist Michael Duke, and the Queensland Symphony Orchestra under conductor Paul Kildea, the Britten biographer.
+Serenade is the subject of the final chapter of Tony Scotland's biography of Wulff Scherchen.